When enlisting in the Air Force, all new recruits are able to select a job, called Air Force Specialty Codes, or AFSC’s.

 4. Airborne Mission Systems Specialist (1A3X1)

 What They Do: They perform aircrew duties for specific missions on a variety of aircraft.
-This includes operating and maintaining onboard communications, sensor, radar, and electronic equipment.
+This includes operating and maintaining onboard communications, sensors, radar, and electronic equipment to manage battle space during missions.

 5. Flight Attendant (1A6X1)